mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Ideal use cases

-- Projects that don't involve Material Design
+- Projects that don't involve Material Design.
-- Design systems that would benefit from less opinionated defaults when customizing
+- Design systems that would benefit from less opinionated defaults when customizing.
-- Client-facing apps that need to look and feel distinctly like _your_ brand
+- Client-facing apps that need to look and feel distinctly like _your_ brand.

 ### MUI Base